4JX/L5P-Keyboard-RGB/README.md

 ## Compatibility

-This program has been tested to work on the 4 zone keyboard of the Legion 5 Pro 2021.
-It [_should_](https://www.reddit.com/r/LenovoLegion/comments/panu9f/progress_update_on_effects_d/haf346a?utm_source=share&utm_medium=web2x&context=3) alledgedly work on the Legion 5 Gen 6 2021 too, though I'd need to test it with an user who has one.
+This program has been tested to work on the 4 zone keyboard of the 2021 Legion 5 and Legion 5 Pro models.

 ### "How about X model"